IoannesPaulus/dummy-node-backend-jsonplaceholder/README.md

 ```
 GET http://localhost:3000/api/collection
 ```
-This actually retrieves all the posts, albums and users from the datasource and then select random items in order to minimize the number of HTTP requests to the datasource.
+In order to minimize the number of HTTP requests to the datasource this actually retrieves all the posts, albums and users from the datasource and then selects the random items.

 ### Caching and request throttling skeletons
 * Caching
-   * The cache middleware uses the myCache helper, which if implemented would store responses for a given time duration and provide these when requested again within that duration.
+   * The cache middleware uses the myCache helper, which if implemented would store responses for a given time duration and provide these same responses when requested again within that duration.
 * Request throttling
    * The request throttling middleware uses the myThrottler helper, which if implemented could be set to a throttling rate and could determine whether the server can accept a new request or not.
 If not the middleware would return HTTP 429.